Compensation should help you look forward

 To help understand the breadth of what I can do, I will tell you about a client I will call John.

 Example of head injury case I handled successfully

 John was driving to work by car, and a lorry driving in the opposite direction crossed the central line hitting John’s car.
 The most serious injury was a head injury, an acquired brain injury, which left John unable to continue his work or look after his affairs.

 John was hospitalised for two years, then in rehabilitation facilities for a further three.
 He now lives in his own house with a twenty four hour care team.

 The case settled beyond £2 million, a sum designed to ensure life long care at the best standard available.
 I acted in the case, and have since been appointed by the Court of Protection as Deputy to look after John’s financial and care needs.

 Dealing with the rehabilitation process, financial and care needs, as well as the client’s family provides a level of insight not normally available to a compensation solicitor.
 This experience gives me a greater understanding and empathy when dealing with your compensation case.
 Being involved in acquired brain injury cases like this means I know what it is like to be in the client’s shoes, and to deal with the pressures of long term disability and financial security.

-I also act as Trustee in a number of Personal Injury Trusts set up for clients.
-The main purpose of a Personal Injury Trust is to protect receipt of State benefits, or it may be that a little extra help and guidance is necessary.
+I also assist compensated people by setting up Personal Injury Trusts.
+The main purpose of a Personal Injury Trust is to protect receipt of State benefits, or it may be that someone needs extra help and guidance with their compensation.
 These clients have benefited from my help as an experienced personal injury and compensation solicitor.

 I do not provide financial advice, but will make sure you get it.
 I do provide experience and old fashioned common sense.